-If you are installing metal clamps, use only rubber- or felt-lined clamps, as shown here.
+If you are installing metal clamps, use only rubber-lined or insulated clamps, as shown here.
 Metal clamps should never be directly tightened down on hot water piping.
 The pipe must be able to expand outward slightly when heated to avoid excessive localized stresses.
-Plastic clamps are safe without additional padding.
+The rubber/elastomeric lining material must be at least 0.125 in.
+(3mm) thickness) Plastic clamps sized for use with metric-OD pipe are generally acceptable without additional lining material.

 Metal clamps-even plastic-safe clamps-can damage hot-water pipes and can condense when used on cold-water pipe.
 When installing chilled water lines in high-humidity areas, use a non-crushable pipe shield (pictured above).
-Metal that is in direct contact with Aguatherm PP-R pipe may sweat in certain chilled applications, even if the pipe itself shows no signs of condensation.
+Metal that is in direct contact with Aquatherm PP-R and PP-RCT pipe may sweat in certain chilled applications, even if the pipe itself shows no signs of condensation.
 Do not tighten metal clamps directly onto pipe at locations where the support is being used as a fixed-point/anchor.
+Rubber-lined clamps will provide sufficient friction to prevent pipe movement.
+Clamps must be installed in accordance with the clamp manufacturer's instructions including proper bolt torque and use of spacers or other means to avoid over-tightening the clamp and creating excessive localized stress in the pipe wall.

-See also Technical Bulletin 201203B-AQTTB.
+See also Technical Bulletin 201207E-AQTTB.